khill42/OSC_IntroHPC/_episodes/02-bash2.md

 - "Be able to interact with your files."
 keypoints:
 - "`scp` (The Secure Copy Program) is a standard way to securely transfer data to remote HPC systems."
-- "File ownership is an important component of a shared computing space and can be controlled with `chgrp` and `chown`."
+- "File ownership is an important component of a shared computing space and can be controlled with `chmod`."
 - "Scripts are *mostly* just lists of commands from the command line in the order they are to be performed."
 ---